11-year-old swimming sensation competes on the national stage

 Bowen’s years of dedication to the sport have already paid off.
 He competed in this competition in the past and brought home three medals.

 “He works hard and you can tell, you can see it in his stroke,” said First.
-“I’m very proud,”
+“I’m very proud.”

 Copyright 2021 WMTV.
 All rights reserved.